experimental printing £150

 In the second part of the workshop, there will the opportunity to explore your own ideas using any number or combination of the techniques demonstrated.

 This workshop is ideal for all ages and abilities.
-You do not even need to be a photographer, or have any previous darkroom experience.
+You do not need to be a photographer, but should have some previous darkroom experience.

 The possibilities are infinite…